Eat like an athlete – Mo Farah’s diet

 What's your favourite meal?

 It has to be a burger, every time.
 It's just a shame I never have them.
-If I had to choose one from BBC Good Food it would probably be the Texas burger, by virtue of the fact I spend so much time training over in the States.
+If I had to choose one it would probably be the Texas burger, by virtue of the fact I spend so much time training over in the States.